department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/design/sourceofcontenttruth.md

 ### Request an extension

-If you're requesting an extension (extra time) to file VA Form 10182 for good cause, you'll need to tell us why you have good cause.
+If you request an extension (extra time) to file VA Form 10182 for good cause, you'll need to tell us why you have good cause.

 Are you requesting an extension?